Dirichlet moment tensors and the correspondence between admixture and mixture of product models: Correspondence between LDA and mixture models

-as $N\to \infty$. \item[(ii)] This proposition will prove useful for establishing the identifiability of the LDA model (cf. Corrolary~\ref{cor:equivalence-identifiability}), and moreover for investigating its parameter contraction behavior using the following approach.
+Meanwhile, the constant $C_2(N, \overline{\alpha})$ involves a sum over all partitions of $[N]$ and is harder to bound by a simple expression of $N$ and $\overline{\alpha}$.
+To understand the tightness of those bounds of $C_1$ and $C_2$, we have conducted simulation studies in Appendix~\ref{app:metric-equivalent} for various settings of $N$, $\overline{\alpha}$ and $K$.
+When $\overline{\alpha} < 1$, we find that $C_1$ and $C_2$ are both close to 1, which indicates that tighter theoretical bounds might be obtained. \item[(ii)] This proposition will prove useful for establishing the identifiability of the LDA model (cf. Corollary~\ref{cor:equivalence-identifiability}), and moreover for investigating its parameter contraction behavior using the following approach.
 First, the posterior contraction rates for the density functions may be obtained using standard techniques (cf.~\cite{ghosal2017fundamentals}), where the main requirements are an upper bound on the covering number of the space of LDA models and a lower bound of the KL ball around the true model.
 Both can be provided by combining~\eqref{eq:L_leq_M} with the existing bounds for mixtures of products~\cite{nguyen2016borrowing, wei2022convergence} (see Section~\ref{sec:contraction-rate}).
 Second, to transfer the density contraction rate to that of the parameter, we are going to lower bound the distance between LDA's densities by the distance between parameters.
 This step is considerably challenging, but thanks to~\eqref{eq:M_leq_L}, it can be done by lower bounding the distance between mixtures of products' densities instead, which is somewhat more amenable.
 A collection of those inverse bounds in different settings will be presented in Section~\ref{sec:identifiability}. \item[(iii)] It is natural to ask whether the multiplicative constants in these inequalities make the posterior contraction rates of the LDA model worse than the mixture of products, especially in the regime where the document length $N$ is large.
 We highlight that in the first step of showing density contraction rate, the multiplicative constant in inequality~\eqref{eq:L_leq_M} only affects the covering number of the space of LDA models $C_1(N,\overline{\alpha})$ times larger than the space of mixtures of products, which is $C_1(N,\overline{\alpha})$ times larger than the space of parameters (see, e.g.~\cite{nguyen2016borrowing, wei2022convergence}).
 Hence, the Le Cam dimension of the model space~\cite{lecam1973convergence, Van_der_Vaart2002-yo}, which is practically the logarithm of the covering number, only worsens by $\log(C_1(N,\overline{\alpha}))$, which only affects the density contraction rate by that same amount.
-In the second step of lower bounding the distance between densities, it suffices to use the constant $C_1(N, \overline{\alpha})$ for the minimally admissible $N$ for which the inverse bounds of mixtures of products can be obtained.
+In the second step of lower bounding the distance between densities, it suffices to use the constant $C_2(N, \overline{\alpha})$ for the minimally admissible $N$ for which the inverse bounds of mixtures of products can be obtained.
 Such $N$ can be as small as $2K-1$ in the general setting and as 3 or 4 in the setting where topics are linearly independent. \end{enumerate} \end{remark}